TianZonglin/ImageFinder/README.md

 - `v0.6` Improve front-end operation steps
 - `v0.7` Add the judgment that the operation returns an exception
 - `v0.8` Add support for Gitee repo, the rules are the same as Github repo
+- `v0.9` Stable version

+Todo：

+- Bug: Links containing Chinese will cause errors.
+- Add: Add support for Gitee image bed!
+- Fix: Use more suitable picture layout (such as waterfall flow)

 **Find out more [about Me / cz5h.com](https://www.cz5h.com).**